seungjinna/deMix/README.md

 ## Reference:
 [1] Na, S., Lee, JJ., Joo, J.W.J. et al. deMix: Decoding Deuterated Distributions from Heterogeneous Protein States via HDX-MS. Sci Rep 9, 3176 (2019). [https://doi.org/10.1038/s41598-019-39512-8](https://doi.org/10.1038/s41598-019-39512-8)

+## Rights and Permissions:
+deMix © 2025 is licensed under Creative Commons Attribution-ShareAlike 4.0 International.
+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.
+If others remix, adapt, or build upon the material, they must license the modified material under identical terms.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/.